 If you’re travelling from Delhi to Agra as a day trip, you would likely take a fairly early morning train.

+Alternatively, I did observe snack vendors on the train platforms of Nizamuddin train station, if you’re last minute about this.
 It also seems possible to order food online, and get it delivered to your berth.
 I saw ads for this in the train stations.
 But since I haven’t tried it, I’m not sure exactly how it works.

 According to the updated information in the primary article that I reviewed prior to my trip, it is now possible to register for an IRCTC (Indian Railway Catering and Tourism Corporation) account with a foreign mobile phone number.
 This should make future ticket bookings way more convenient for a non-Indian traveller.

-Beware the train station scams in New Delhi train station
+Beware the train station scams

 Bear in mind that by this time I had travelled for a week across Uttar Pradesh, and encountered two major Indian cities’ train stations already.
 Later, I would also visit the Agra train station (obviously).
-But it is only in New Delhi, where you really run the gauntlet of multiple scams.
+But it is only in New Delhi that you really run the gauntlet of multiple scams.

 The reason why I mention this specifically, is that the scams are at another level.
 The taxi scam leads you to a brick kiosk that looks like what you expect a train station taxi kiosk to look like.
 The guys in the stations who try to helpfully lead you to ticket booking offices dress like officials.

 So the best thing to do is to adopt your best RBF, and ignore everyone who approaches you to ask you what you’re looking for.
+Everyone.
 The name of the ticketing office you’re looking for is International Tourist Bureau, and it is written exactly like that.
 There are other tourist offices etc., but it’s not the same.

-The International Tourist Bureau
+How to find the International Tourist Bureau

 The International Tourist Bureau office is located near Platform 1 of the New Delhi train station.
 Unfortunately, it is only when you get reasonably near Platform 1 that you would actually see signs literally saying ‘International Tourist Bureau’.
-So to minimise confusion as a first-time visitor, it kind of does matter which side of the station you enter from.
+So, to minimise confusion as a first-time visitor, it kind of does matter which side of the station you enter from.

 The easiest way is to get dropped off at the train station from the Pahar Ganj side.
 This way you would be at the Platform 1 side of the train complex.